Teksta versija

 Availability of Information and Eligibility of Costs

-(2) A project applicant is entitled to become acquainted with the evaluation materials of the project application submitted, including expert opinions, minutes and decisions of the evaluation committee, only after the decision to approve, to approve with a condition, or to reject the project application has come into effect.
+(2) A project applicant is entitled to become acquainted with the evaluation materials of the submitted project application, including expert opinions, minutes and decisions of the evaluation committee, only after the decision to approve, to approve with a condition, or to reject the project application has come into effect.
 The issuing of information shall be restricted in accordance with the laws and regulations regarding the issuing of information, the processing and protection of data.

 Section 35.
 Freedom of Information